Liability car insurance is so important that 48 states require it.

 Some plans come with a combined limit.
 In this case, you’d have one limit that any type of bodily injury or property damage claim would count toward.

 Let’s say you rear-ended a car that had two people inside.
-You have your state’s required limits of 25/50/25.
+You have a liability policy matching your state’s required minimum amount of 25/50/25.
 Each passenger claims $10,000 in medical bills, and the car has $5,000 in damage.
-The medical claims fit into your plan’s limits of $25,000 per person and $50,000 total per accident.
+The medical payments coverage fits into your plan’s policy limits of $25,000 per person and $50,000 total per accident.
 Likewise, the damage claim is also covered.

-Now, what if you bumped into the car a little harder?
-Each driver claims $40,000 for surgeries and ongoing treatment.
+Now, what if you get into a more serious accident?
+Each injured party claims $40,000 for surgeries and ongoing treatment.
 The car is also totaled, and it was worth $30,000.
 Your policy would get used up.
 Then, the driver and passenger could take you to court for the money they haven’t received.
 You would still owe $15,000 to each person and $5,000 to cover the car, which is $40,000 in total.

 How Much Does Liability Car Insurance Cost?